Enhance Your Smile With Veneers

 - Have a properly aligned bite

-- Do not have periodontal (gum) disease, such as gingivitis
+- Don’t have periodontal (gum) disease, such as gingivitis

 - Have enough tooth enamel to hold the veneers in place